ServiceComposer/ServiceComposer.AspNetCore/docs/README.source.md

 By virtue of leveraging ASP.NET Core 3.x Endpoints ServiceComposer automatically supports authentication and authorization metadata attributes to express authentication and authorization requirements on routes.
 For more information refer to the [Authentication and Authorization](authentication-authorization.source.md) section

-## Response serialization casing
+## Serialization

-ServiceComposer serializes responses using a JSON serializer.
-By default responses are serialized using camel casing.
-Consumers can influence the response casing of a specific request by adding to the request an `Accept-Casing` custom HTTP header.
+By default ServiceComposer serializes responses using the Newtonsoft JSON serializer.
+The built-in serialization support can be configured to seriazlie responses using a camel case or pascal case approach on a per request basis by adding to the request an `Accept-Casing` custom HTTP header.
 For more information refer to the [response serialization casing](response-serialization-casing.source.md) section.

-### Custom JSON response serialization settings

-It's possible to customize the [response serialization settings on a case-by-case](custom-json-response-serialization-settings.source.md) by suppliying at configuration time a customization function.
+Or it's possible to take full control over the [response serialization settings on a case-by-case](custom-json-response-serialization-settings.source.md) by suppliying at configuration time a customization function.

+Starting with version 1.9.0, regular MVC Output Formatters can be used to serialize the response model, and honor the `Accept` HTTP header set by clients.
+When using output formatters the serialization casing is controlled by the formatter configuration and not by ServiceComposer.
+For more information on using putput formatters refers to the [output formatters serialization section](output-formatters-serialization.source.md).